cheme/web3/index.md

 Peersign (an object with the current trust to an user (trust may change with every new trust)) object on the other hand is clearly a invalid statement as a global object : its key is the key of the TrustedUser Statement (object exchanged are typed so two identical key may be stored in different storage).
 The signing is done through this key.
 Sharing a keypair for two statement is not really an issue if the signing is include in the key.
 Here with peer sign we have an incomplete statement : Key pair is missing (and must be retrieve from user with same id) and statement id is missing (it could be calculated by retriving user public id and hashing with the signing), yet in the applicative context it is not an issue and in fact all is here to export this to well formed striple if needed.

 In this example we see that just by signing with inclusion of `about` id in the sgined content we produce something that may be exported to striple. (`from` is implicit to the signing action and content is a struct of many field, being an arbitrary content).
 Yet it is nice to try to be close to the model (inclusion of many striple ids in the signed content is not a good idea : just about id and an optional content id).

+# standardization proposal

+Content is algebric (anything or id of striple), it is in a sense two kind of content, but some extension make sense : multiple ID in content (inference is different).
+In general any kind of content : need additional info or binary (type of binary given by `about`).

+The question of the kind of algo : use a statement id, to be able to check.
+Thus allowing locked proprietary checked (need to be forkable)... : this kind of info could be include in id of striple but it may be clearer to have metainfo.
+The problem is we may put everything in ID of striple (already hash of content (through its signing) and publickey) but we also need the ID to be easyly addressable (in this sense a hash is good, for instance for distributed hashtable).
+Finaly it seems that additional metainfo is not avoidable, but those info does not need to be hashed (the hash to create id is already define in an striple).

+see [frame standard proposal][standard.md].

 [sidechain]: ./sidechain.md